An Operator Theoretic Approach for Analyzing Sequence Neural Networks: Introduction

 Given a trained sequence neural network and a procedure to extract its hidden states, our Koopman-based method generates a moderate size matrix which faithfully describes the dynamics in the latent space.
 Unlike existing work, our approach is global and independent of a particular latent sample, and thus it can be virtually applied to any hidden state.
 A key advantage of our framework is that we can directly employ linear analysis tools on the approximate Koopman operator to reason about the associated neural network.
 In particular, we show that the eigenvectors and eigenvalues of the Koopman matrix are instrumental for understanding the decision mechanisms of the model.
 For instance, we show in our results that the dominant eigenvectors carry crucial \emph{semantic knowledge} related to the problem at hand.
-Moreover, the eigenvalues represent the \emph{memory} of the network as they provide a timestamp for the temporal span of the respective eigenvectors.
-Finally and most importantly, Koopman-based methods such as ours are backed by rich theory and practice, allowing us to exploit the recent advances in Koopman inspired techniques for the purpose of developing a comprehensive understanding of sequence neural networks.
+Koopman-based methods such as ours are backed by rich theory and practice, allowing us to exploit the recent advances in Koopman inspired techniques for the purpose of developing a comprehensive understanding of sequence neural networks.
 Thus, the \textbf{key contribution} in this work is the novel application of Koopman-based methods for understanding sequential models, and the extraction of high-level interpretable and insightful understandings on the trained networks.